 Note, banana yogurt doesn't contain live bacteria like other yogurts* it's just for flavor and texture-

-I hope this yogurt will become one of your staples as I can’t seem to get enough of it lately!
+Remember this is a play on yogurt, it doesn’t contain probiotics or the fermentation process, it’s all about giving non-dairy lifestyles a similar texture and consistency of yogurt– have fun with it and don’t get caught up in technicalities of yogurt.
+I hope this will become one of your staples as I can’t seem to get enough of it lately!
 Please “share” if you love what you’re reading and seeing with my recipes!
 Also, what is it that you would like to see more of on Nutrition Stripped?

 I have some big projects I CAN’T wait to share with you all soon!